-Alia Braley is a PhD candidate in the Department of Political Science at UC Berkeley, and a Visiting Scholar at the SNF Agora Institute at Johns Hopkins University.
-She was recently the Director of Research and Education at the Albert Einstein Institution, a consultant at the World Bank Development Data Group, and a visiting researcher at the MIT Media Lab Human Dynamics Group.
+Alia Braley is a PhD candidate in the Department of Political Science at UC Berkeley, and a project scientist at Stanford’ Digital Economy Lab.
+She was recently a visiting scholar at the SNF Agora Institute at Johns Hopkins University, the Director of Research and Education at the Albert Einstein Institution, a consultant at the World Bank Development Data Group, and a visiting researcher at the MIT Media Lab Human Dynamics Group.

 She specializes in the study of democratic resilience in cases of political polarization and autocratic threat as well as civil resistance strategies in acute political conflict.
 The intervention featured in her recent publication, The Subversion Dilemma: Why Voters Who Cherish Democracy Participate in Democratic Backsliding, was the most effective at reducing polarization and strengthening democratic attitudes in Stanford University’s Strengthening Democracy Challenge mega-study.